Uwe Schmidt

 Uwe H. Schmidt (born 27 August 1968), also known as Atom™, Atom Heart, or Señor Coconut, is a German composer, musician and producer of electronic music.
-He is often regarded as the father of electrolatino, electrogospel, and aciton music.
+He was active in the development of electrolatino, electrogospel, and aciton music.
 In the nineties, Schmidt moved to Chile and developed part of his career there, adopting the alias Señor Coconut.

 Biography

 1983–1990

 Uwe Schmidt was born in Frankfurt.
 He began making music in the early 1980s, first playing drums, then switching to programming a drum computer after he had heard a Linn Drum on the radio.
 In 1986, he co-founded the cassette label N.G.
-Medien, on which various tapes of international artists, including the Canadian electronic body music act Frontline Assembly and his first musical work under the name Lassigue Bendthaus, entitled The Engineer's Love, were released.
+Medien, on which various tapes were released, featuring international artists such as Canadian electronic body music act Front Line Assembly, as well as his own first musical work as Lassigue Bendthaus, entitled The Engineer's Love.

 Soon after, he started to work on what would become his first official Lassigue Bendthaus record release, the album Matter.
 The recordings and production for Matter began in 1986 and took almost four years, until the album finally came out in 1991 on the German Parade Amoureuse label.
 Matter as well as its related singles and maxi-singles were recorded and mixed by Tobias Freund (Pink Elln).
 That same year, he released his debut dancefloor track, 'Whitehouse'.
 More releases followed on labels like Cyclotron, Rising High, and Pod Communications, for which (as Atom Heart) he co-created with Ata and Heiko the 12" vinyl Mihon.

 Lassigue Bendthaus, until that point, was musically categorized as EBM, even though part of the success of Matter may have been the fact that it did not quite fit the category and already incorporated musical elements of the 1990s.
 Uwe Schmidt played his first live show as Lassigue Bendthaus as the opening act for the British group Meat Beat Manifesto at the Frankfurt Batschkapp in 1989.